Rwenzori Mountain National Park

-Rwenzori Mountains National Park was designated a UNESCO World Heritage Site in 1994 because of it’s outstanding natural beauty.
+Rwenzori Mountain National Park was designated a UNESCO World Heritage Site in 1994 because of it’s outstanding natural beauty.
 The park is almost 1000km² in size and home to about half of Africa’s 10 highest mountain peaks.
 Africa’s fourth highest peak, Mount Stanley, is the highest, sitting in excess of 5,100m.

 The park has glaciers, snowfields, waterfalls, and lakes and is one of Africa’s most beautiful and prominent mountain areas.